 At this time, face masks are REQUIRED, regardless of vaccination status, for patrons of the Lipsey Clinic, Wildlife Department, and Humane Education programs; for unvaccinated adults and children; and for all children 11 years of age and younger.
 Face masks are OPTIONAL for all adults and children 12 years of age and older who are vaccinated and not patrons of one of the programs or departments listed above.

 During the COVID pandemic, the SPCA Serving Erie County is regularly modifying its services and programs in an effort to protect community members, patrons, volunteers, and staff members.
 This information is updated when necessary, and supersedes other information you may see on this website or others.
 Thank you!

--Appointments are necessary to adopt dogs and farm animals Monday – Saturday.
+-Appointments are necessary to adopt dogs (when dog adoptions reopen) and farm animals Monday – Saturday.

 -Appointments are necessary to adopt cats Saturday only (no appointment needed for cat adoptions Monday – Friday).

 -No appointments are necessary to adopt any other type of animal.